The school year is here and that means busier, bustling days.

 Start the habit now and take breaks as a family.
 These family fitness tips allow you to strengthen the muscles and mind while increasing focus and having a little fun.

-Think of them as mini vacations to keep the togetherness throughout the school year without the sunscreen.
+Think of them as mini-vacations to keep the togetherness throughout the school year without sunscreen.
 It’s a fun way to connect and keep healthy and strong.

 6 Family Fitness Tips to Get in Shape with Your Little Athletes

 Take a break between homework subjects for a race around the block, the house, or up and down the staircase.
 Do several ‘laps’ or up to three minutes for heart-strengthening cardio and stress release.
 Or, stay in the living room and do a hundred jumping jacks.

 Related Article: Fitness Tips from Expert Owen McKibbin

 Every time you and your kids commit to race or jump, the kids get a gold star.